 The variety of soils here — limestone, sandy, volcanic and clayey — means that many grape varieties are able to thrive; a full dozen different varieties are officially permitted in the D.O.
 Macabeo, Garnacha Blanca, Garnacha, and Cariñena still make up the bulk of the plantings, but increasingly it’s also common to find Tempranillo, Cabernet Sauvignon, or Syrah; some growers are experimenting with even more varieties.
-Soils are largely well-drained and are more fertile than in many Spanish regions.
+Soils are mostly well-drained and are more fertile than in many Spanish regions.
 In many ways, the D.O. has more in common with the two adjacent French appellations of Banyuls and Côtes de Roussillon than with other Spanish regions.

 The combination of seascape and rural countryside makes Empordà-Costa Brava one of the loveliest wine regions in the country.
 The vines are planted at low altitudes (200 meters maximum) and are constantly caressed with the gentle breezes of the Mediterranean.
 Occasionally, they’re submitted to the harsher whims of the Tramuntana, a cold northern wind that sweeps down from the Pyrenees and prevents the region from getting too hot.
 Nearly all the vines are staked for protection.